Sleeping with your new breast implants might be harder than you imagine (getting comfy I mean).

 It’s sound advice your plastic surgeon is giving you on sleep position post-surgery.
 Sleeping on your back, propped up after a breast augmentation helps your body heal, prevent complications, and for your breast implants to settle in to a good position.

 But... it can lead to lower back ache and muscle tension in your neck and shoulders :(

 In general (please do check with your own plastic surgeon) it seems most people are told to sleep on their back in an elevated position for up to 6 weeks.

 After you get the okay to lie flat therein lies a new level of discomfort.
 At my 2-week post-op appointment my plastic surgeon gave me the okay to slide down the bed and lie flat.
 I could have skipped out of his office.
 I was joyously thinking, "No more numb bum.. is it bedtime yet?!"

 But... after learning to sleep upright (in a pillow fort) it took time again to learn to sleep flat on my back.

-When Can I Start Sleeping On My Side/Stomach?
+When Can I Sleep On My Stomach after a Breast Augmentation?

 I was side sleeping at 3 weeks PO and stomach sleeping at 7 weeks PO, but in both cases with pillows (and very tentatively).